Michael P Sampson

 Professional and Civic Activities

-- Collaborative Family Law Group of Central Florida, Member (2014-present)
+- Central Florida Collaborative Divorce (Collaborative Family Law Group of Central Florida) Member, (2014-present)

 - Florida Academy of Collaborative Professionals (FACP)